 You may think that your daily walk can only take place outside around the park, but what if you could improve your posture and alignment just by walking around your house or flat.
 The great thing is that walking is also meditative, so without realising it a brisk indoor walk will have you thinking clearer and sitting taller.
 If you have an Apple Watch or similar there is now even an indoor walk tracker for those who like to set goals.
 Just leave your phone at your desk!

 9) Think little and often

 Rather than taking on all of the above, just bring 1 or 2 things into your awareness.
 For example, if you catch yourself slouching take a balance, or if you are spending a lot of time on your phone then lift the phone to eye level.
 Eventually, you may be in the habit of doing many of these things but equally don’t be hard on yourself if you go a day without doing any.

 10) Try to build regularity

 Practice = Transformation.
 Regularly taking a couple of minutes out of your day to address any, or all of the above means you are in the practice of being better aligned and Practice = Routine = Change.

-Tamsyn Butt is the Founder and Director of Port de Barre, a dance fitness business based in Bath and online.
+Tamsyn Butt is the Founder and Director of Port de Barre, a dance fitness business based in the UK and online.